Syrian Jews: Panama

 Panama also received a large number of Syrian Jewish immigrants, mostly from Halab (Aleppo), where they constitute the largest group in Panama's 15,000 strong Jewish Sephardic community.
 The first wave of immigrants arrived in the late 1940s after riots in Aleppo due to the Arab–Israeli conflict.
 The community consists of many synagogues all united under its flagship, Shevet Ahim Synagogue, where their late Chief Rabbi Zion Levy officiated.
 The community maintains close contact with their counterparts in North America as well as Israel.
 In his later years, Rabbi Levy oversaw the construction of new synagogues in Panama City and worked for smooth relations with the country's Arab and Muslim communities.
 He frequently phoned the country's imam for a talk.
 By the time of his death, the Shevet Ahim community numbered 10,000 Jews, 6,000 of whom are Torah-observant.
 The community now includes several synagogues, mikvahs, three Jewish schools, a yeshiva, a kollel, and a girls' seminary, along with several kosher restaurants and supermarkets.

-Jamaica

-There is a large community of Lebanese Jamaicans, estimated at about 20,000, a number of whom remain practicing Jews to this day.
-Studies have estimated that there are over 400,000 descendants of Jamaican Jews in Jamaica.